USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 #### Your turn
-Temporarily uncomment a `read_pairs.view()` line in the workflow to see the tuple structure before it reaches the process.
+Temporarily add a `read_pairs_ch.view()` line in the workflow to see the tuple structure before it reaches the process.
 What does `flat: true` change?

 ---
 </li>